Google Lens now has its own app for a faster launch

-Google released a shortcut app in Google Play on Monday for its Google Lens augmented reality helper, which lets you do things like copy and paste words from the real world into your phone and find objects that match a style in front of you.
+Google Lens, introduced at Google's I/O conference in 2017, uses your phone's camera as a de facto Google search bar.
+For example, you could point a phone's camera at a tree and Google will tell you what kind it is.
+If you point it at a book, you'll get author info and reviews.

-The app doesn't necessarily add any new features, Droid Life reports, but it serves as a quick-launch icon, similar to the one for Google Assistant.
-A Google representative called it "a quick way to access Lens features."
+The app is a "quick way to access" Google Lens features, a company representative said.

-It seems to work with phones running Marshmallow or higher, according to Android Police.
-Still, some users on Google Play noted it wasn't working on devices like the Samsung Galaxy S8 Plus and Motorola Moto G5 Plus, even after they were able to install the app.
+The new software appears to work with phones running Android Marshmallow or higher, according to Android Police.
+Some users reported on Google Play that it didn't work on the Samsung Galaxy S8 Plus and Motorola Moto G5 Plus, though it was unclear what operating system they were using.
 They reported getting messages saying the app wasn't available on their devices.

-Last month, Google announced it was integrating Lens inside the camera app for its own Pixel phone as well as the new LG G7, plus other devices from makers including Motorola, Sony, Nokia, OnePlus and Asus.
+Last month, Google said it was integrating Lens inside the camera app for its own Pixel phone, as well as the new LG G7 and other devices from makers including Motorola, Sony, Nokia, OnePlus and Asus.

 First published June 4, 3:41 p.m.
 PT